 The Columbus Blue Jackets traded away the face of their franchise on July 23, 2012.
 They dealt Rick Nash to the New York Rangers for forwards Artem Anisimov and Brandon Dubinsky, defenseman Tim Erixon and a first-round pick in the 2013 NHL Entry Draft, which was used to select Kerby Rychel.

-Dubinsky is still a member of the Blue Jackets, with 72 goals and 225 points in 430 games.
+Dubinsky played with the Blue Jackets through the 2018-19 season, scoring 72 goals and 225 points in 430 games.
 Anisimov was traded to the Blackhawks, in 2015, as part of the package that landed Brandon Saad.
 He had 40 goals and 84 points in his three seasons with the team.

 Erixon played in 52 games for the Blue Jackets before he too was traded to the Blackhawks.
 He was sent to Chicago, in 2014, for Jeremy Morin, who, ironically, was also part of the package used in the Saad trade a year later.